20 Top-Rated Attractions & Things to Do in Potsdam

 Accommodation: Where to Stay in Potsdam

-3. The New Palace at Sanssouci
+3. Tour the New Palace at Sanssouci

 The New Palace, or Neues Palais, was built between 1763-69 in red brick relieved by sandstone, with a copper dome.
 The palace's interior is sumptuously decorated, particularly in the Marble Hall, the Upper and Lower State Apartments, the Marble Gallery, and Theater.
-The palace contains valuable furniture, pictures, porcelain, and works of art, and is best viewed as part of an extended tour that visits the King's Apartment.
+The palace contains valuable furniture, pictures, porcelain, and works of art, and is best viewed as part of an extended guided tour (available in English) that visits the King's Apartment.